broadinstitute/workbench-libs/CONTRIBUTING.md

 - Deletion of anything in the public API (functions, classes, etc)
 - Movement of classes between libraries
 - Breaking API changes that will require significant rewriting on the part of clients, including deletion of any functionality

+To make a major version bump, increment the version by 1.0.

 ## Testing